OASL Logo Empowering Oregon Students by Supporting School Libraries

 Particular examples of reading processes include:

-• preview text that is long or appears to be challenging
+• Preview text that is long or appears to be challenging

 Resiliency (in reading)